7 TOP Mini Wood Burning Stoves: The Best Small, Compact, and Tiny Wood Stoves

 micro wood stoves

-BTU is an abbreviation for British Thermal Unit, a measure of energy or heat production, in this case.
+BTU is an abbreviation for the British Thermal Unit, which measures energy or heat production.

 Essentially, a stove that has an output of 75,000 BTU can heat a larger area than one with 15,000 BTU.
 However, when choosing the ideal stove for your space, you also need to consider its efficiency.